 Learn more about treating eczema & finding ways to avoid irritation

 Eczema describes a group of conditions that make your skin dry, irritated, itchy, red and cracked.
-Atopic eczema is the most common type of eczema.
-The condition can affect people of any age, but it tends to be more common in children and often run in families.
+Atopic eczema is the most common type of eczema and the condition can affect people of any age, though it tends to be more common in children and often runs in families.